-Have you ever pondered how these symbols might affect the way you think or your experience of life?
+Have you ever wondered how these symbols might affect the way you think or your experience of life?
 They often operate in the subconscious, creating patterns that rule your life choices.

 In essence, all of these symbols comprise the alphabet that illustrates humanistic thought, each one revealing a basic idea, emotion, or truth.
 They offer a way to communicate without words, universal across cultures, languages, or education levels.